 You’ll learn more about this relationship with a visit to a local subak temple, a gathering place for farmers.
 We’ll walk from here into the expansive rice fields of Kerobokan, where we’ll begin our trek of about two to three kilometres (wear comfy shoes that you don’t mind getting wet!).

 We’ll make our way through the terraces, using the tops of walls as a pathway.
 We’ll cross over rivers, carefully treading over the farmers’ bamboo bridges from one rice field to the next.

 The local farmers here don’t just grow rice, but also tomatoes, beans, bananas, eggplant, chilies, corn, sugar cane, and water snails.
 The rice fields themselves are home to a number of aquatic species, including frogs, fish, crabs, and snails — it’s the perfect little ecosystem, and you’ll have a better understanding of how it all works together.

 After our trek, we’ll end our trip at small café and drink some fresh coconut water.

 Need a taxi to get to the meeting point?
 Our local guides in Bali recommend the Blue Bird taxi app as the easiest way to get around.

-Exclusions: Food and drinks, souvenirs and personal items, tips/gratuities for your guide.
+Exclusions: Additional food and drinks, souvenirs and personal items, tips/gratuities for your guide.